zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 </div>
 <br>

-Let's explore some of typical mega-project pitfalls:
+Some of the most common mega-project pitfalls are:
 * Optimism and Overconfidence (Hope Is Not a Strategy)
 * Strategic Misrepresentation
 * Bad Team